aimendez/covid19-simulation/README.md

 # COVID19 Agent-Based Simulation

-Pygame implementation of an Agent-based Simulation of the spread of a COVID19-like virus in a closed environment.
-Options can be modified in config.py.
+Pygame implementation of an Agent-based Simulation of the spread of a COVID19-like virus in a closed environment with SIR (Susceptible,Infected,Remove) population groups.
+Options can be find and modified in config.py.

 --------------------------------